-The Bank's corporate banking business line, offers a wide range of services to multinationals, large-local conglomerates and corporate clients with an annual turnover in excess of N500 million and above.
-The unit is focused on providing superior banking services and customised banking products to the top tier end of the market.
-Within this business line, industry specific desks or sub-units exist to facilitate efficient and effective management of the relationships with the unit's corporate customers.
-The sub-units include Transport & Aviation, Conglomerate, Breweries & Beverages, Oil & Gas, Power & Infrastructure and Construction.
+The Bank's Corporate Banking Business line, offers a wide range of services to multinationals, large-local conglomerates and corporate clients with an annual turnover in excess of One Billion Naira and above.
+The Group is focused on providing superior banking services and customised banking products to the top tier end of the market.
+Within this Business Group, industry specific desks or sub-units exist to facilitate efficient and effective management of the relationships with the unit's corporate customers.
+The sub-units include Transport & Aviation, Conglomerate, Breweries & Beverages, Manufacturing Companies, Oil & Gas, Power, Infrastructure and Construction.